 Judging where we stand in terms of deforestation and the impact it has on the environment depends on the sources you refer to.
 Research carried out by Karlsruhe Institute of Technology and the University of Edinburgh suggests that deforestation is key determiner in the failure of the Paris Agreement to reach its targets.
 However, other research suggests that while forests and tree populations are changing, there are more than there were ten years ago, and even as long as thirty-five years ago.

 It is important to consider that when trees are cleared it is not always for sinister means.
 It can be due to the spread of disease or unfortunately due to drought-induced die off.
 These factors need to be considered when looking at the current state of our forests and how things may be in the future.
-Most importantly though, this recent extensive study, published in the journal Nature, does confirm that tree populations are higher than thirty-five years ago, and we should think positively about what this means for the future.
+Most importantly though, this recent extensive study, published in the journal Nature, does confirm that tree populations are higher than thirty-five years ago, despite using Skid Steer Tracks to clear forests, and we should think positively about what this means for the future.